TriplyDB/Documentation/docs/generics/common-steps-to-install.md

 operable program or batch file.
 ```

 **Answer**: One of the RATT dependencies requires that Node.js 14 is installated.
-If you have installed Node.js 15, 16, or 17, you must add the flag `--ignored-engines` when running the Yarn command.
+If you have installed Node.js 15, 16, or 17, you must add the flag `--ignore-engines` when running the Yarn command.

 For example, you must run the following command to install dependencies for the current repository: